JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 ## Layers and Interlayers

 We will instantiate layers and interlayers with randomly-selected edges and vertices adopting a variety of techniques.
 Layers and Interlayers are not immutable, and mostly behave like normal graphs.
+The reader is invited to consult the [API](https://juliagraphs.org/MultilayerGraphs.jl/stable/API/) for more information.

 Here we define a layer with an underlying simple directed graph using a graph generator-like (or "configuration model"-like) constructor which allows us to specify both the **indegree** and the **outdegree sequences**.
 Before instantiating each layer we sample the number of its vertices and, optionally, of its edges.